dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### Containers

-Prior to .NET 5, building and publishing a Dockerfile for an ASP.NET app required pulling the entire .NET Core SDK and the ASP.NET image.
-With this release, pulling the SDK images bytes is reduced and the bytes pulled for the ASP.NET image is largely eliminated.
-For more information, See [this GitHub issue comment](https://github.com/dotnet/dotnet-docker/issues/1814#issuecomment-625294750).
+Prior to .NET 5.0, building and publishing a *Dockerfile* for an ASP.NET Core app required pulling the entire .NET Core SDK and the ASP.NET Core image.
+With this release, pulling the SDK images bytes is reduced and the bytes pulled for the ASP.NET Core image is largely eliminated.
+For more information, see [this GitHub issue comment](https://github.com/dotnet/dotnet-docker/issues/1814#issuecomment-625294750).

 ## Authentication and authorization